 Answer: For the fifth consecutive year, the Japanese Passport has acquired the title of the World’s Most Powerful Passport.

-Answer: India is in the 85th position in the Henley Passport Index released in 2023.
+Answer: Singapore is in the 2nd position in the Henley Passport Index released in 2023.

 Answer: These are the top 5 strongest passports: 1.
 Japan 2.
 Singapore and South Korea 3.
 Germany and Spain 4.
 Finland, Italy and Luxembourg 5.
 Austria, Denmark, Netherlands and Sweden